-Port State Control involves inspecting foreign ships in national ports to check their compliance with safety, pollution prevention, and seafarers' standards.
-The PSC inspection uses action codes to show the severity of any issues found and what needs to be fixed.
-It's vital for shipowners, operators, and crews to know these PSC action codes to ensure their ships meet strict standards set by the Paris MoU, Tokyo MoU, and other agreements.
+Port State Control involves inspecting foreign ships in national ports to check their compliance with safety, pollution prevention, and seafarers' living standards.
+The PSC inspection regime uses action codes to show the severity of any issues found and what needs to be fixed.
+It's vital for shipowners, operators, and crews to know these PSC action codes to ensure their ships meet strict standards set by the Paris MoU, Tokyo MoU, and other regional PSC agreements.

 Key Takeaways: